m-deng1928/UX_Opportunities/README.md

 Thanks, and don't forget to be awesome. :D

-If you need further resources, here is a larger [recruiting guide](https://docs.google.com/document/d/1_o652mu836aJYEI047N4zaWgPNW4VaYMEUNpwFQOlfo/edit) I compiled a while back.
+If you need further resources, here is a larger 100+ page [recruiting guide](https://docs.google.com/document/d/1_o652mu836aJYEI047N4zaWgPNW4VaYMEUNpwFQOlfo/edit) I compiled a while back which includes more opportunities, where to find them, and general recruiting tips.

 New Grad
 | Company  | Location | Date Added